 NanoSphere is a biotech company working on novel delivery methods.
 Their relation to the cannabis industry comes in the form of technology.
 Most recently the Canadian cannabis stock announced a deal with a private-label manufacturer of pharmaceutical goods based in California.

-“This new venture not only opens up a huge market, but is a fantastic opportunity to increase our visibility and reputation in the legal cannabis space, and represents a significant stepping stone to reaching even more new patients and consumers with our lauded transdermal delivery system,” Robert Sutton, Chairman and CEO at NanoSphere said.
+“This new venture not only opens up a huge market, but is a fantastic opportunity to increase our visibility and reputation in the legal cannabis investment space, and represents a significant stepping stone to reaching even more new patients and consumers with our lauded transdermal delivery system,” Robert Sutton, Chairman and CEO at NanoSphere said.

 Nutritional High (CSE:EAT)